dvd25/capstone-app-frontend/README.md

 ## How to run

     - Clone this frontend project to your local.
-    - In the project directory, run npm start
+    - In the project directory, run npm install npm start your default browser should automatically open to localhost:3000

     - Clone the back end application to your local: https://github.com/dvd25/Capstone-Backend
     - In the project directory, run